Hasna Sal: Public Art Career

 In March 2024, Sal secured a place in the Girl Power international group show by HMVC Gallery New York.
 The Exhibit is set to be showcased from March 1st to March 31st, 2024.
 Sal’s glass painting titled ‘ Eternal’ has been selected by HMVC Gallery New York for its upcoming show titled ‘Girl Power’.

 In March 2024, Sal’s glass painting titled Motherhood was displayed on the billboard of Times Square, New York City as part of the winning entries of a national competition by HMVC Gallery New York.

 In June 2025, Sal published her book titled Vembanad Lake and Its Untold Stories.

 In October 2025, Sal's nativity installation was permanently installed in Independence Boulevard Christian Church in Kansas City, Missouri.

+In November 2025, Sal presented Vembanad Lake and Its Untold Stories at Tropical Biosummit 2025, Kochi, Kerala.

+In January 2026, Sal's installation "Glass Maples" was accepted into the ‘Sculpture in the Landscape Exhibition 2026‘ at the Himalayan Garden & Sculpture Park in North Yorkshire, England.

+In May 2026, Sal's book titled Vembanad Lake and Its Untold Stories was added into Harvard University’s official library catalog - HOLLIS, with a physical copy available at the Frances Loeb Library at the Harvard Graduate School of Design.

+In September 2026, Sal was chosen as a Speaker for the International Biophilia Summit.

+In September 2026, Sal published research in the "International Journal of Humanities and Social Science Invention” examining the production of Kumayam as a sustainable product for building construction.